profile

 What is the Goal of Image Annotation?

 Image annotation aims to accurately label and annotate images that are used to train a computer vision model.
+It involves

-Labeled images create a dataset.
-The model learns from the dataset.
+Labeled images create a training dataset.
+The model learns from the training dataset.
 At the start of a project, once the first group of annotated images or videos are fed into it, the model might be 70% accurate.
 ML or data ops teams then ask for more data to train it, to make it more accurate.

 Image annotation can either be done completely manually or with help from automation to speed up the labeling process.